UTokyo-FieldPhenomics-Lab/DeepWDT/README.md

 ### Prepare our dataset

-As an example, the *Apis dorsata* training dataset can be downloaded at *link coming soon*.
+Our dataset can be found at https://drive.google.com/drive/folders/1VCdHcJjvrAQEQ-1pFCNdyMLS714-yYRJ?usp=sharing.

-To prepare it, copy the 'videos' folder and 'annotations.csv' into 'data/bengaluru_01' and launch the following command line:
+To prepare it, copy the 'videos' folder and 'annotations.csv' into 'data/name_of_the_dataset' and launch the following command line:
 ```Shell
 python src/dataset/unpack.py --dataset name_of_the_dataset
 ```